Diplomacy (game): Movement phase

 After the negotiation period, players write secret orders for each unit; these orders are revealed and executed simultaneously.
 A unit can move from its location to an adjacent space, support an adjacent unit to hold an area in the event of an attack, support another unit to attack a space into which it could move itself, or hold defensively.
 In addition, fleets may transport armies from one coast space to another when in a chain called a "convoy".
 Armies may only occupy land regions, and fleets occupy sea regions and the land regions that border named seas.
 Only one unit may occupy each region.
 If multiple units are ordered to move to the same region, only the unit with the most support moves there.
 If two or more units have the same highest support, a standoff occurs and no units ordered to that region move.
-A unit ordered to give support that is attacked has those orders canceled and is forced to hold, except in the case that support is being given to a unit invading the region from which the attack originated.
+A unit ordered to give support that is attacked has those orders canceled and is forced to hold, except in the case that support is being given to a unit invading the region from which the attack originated (in which case the unit that had been ordered to give support must retreat from, rather than hold, its position).

 Certain spaces on the board have two coasts and here a player must specify which one they want their fleet to occupy.
 A fleet can only move to coasts and oceans that border the coast that it is on.
 For example, a fleet occupying the southern coast of Bulgaria cannot move into Romania or the Black Sea, but a fleet on the east coast could.

 End-of-year and supply centers

-After each Fall move, newly acquired supply centers become owned by the occupying player, and each power's supply center total is recalculated; players with fewer supply centers than units on the board must disband units, while players with more supply centers than units on the board are entitled to build units in their Home centers (supply centers controlled at the start of the game).
-Players controlling no supply centers are eliminated from the game, and if a player controls 18 or more (being more than half) of the 34 supply centers, they are the winner.
+After each Fall move, newly acquired supply centers become owned by the occupying player, and each power's supply center total is recalculated; players with fewer supply centers than units on the board must disband units, while players with more supply centers than units on the board are entitled to build units in their open (unoccupied) Home centers (supply centers controlled at the start of the game).
+Players who have lost all of their Home centers may not build new units, while players controlling no supply centers are eliminated from the game.
+If a player controls 18 or more (being more than half) of the 34 supply centers at the end of a year, they are the winner.
 Players who remain may also agree to a draw – around half of all games will end in a draw.